VuFind

 All developed assays were applicable to clinical samples of cardiac patients.
 NT-proXNP showed a diagnostic efficiency equal to or slightly better compared to individual NT-proANP and NT-proBNP assays.
 Furthermore, the prognostic value of NT-proANP and NT-proBNP was investigated in a population-based sample of men.
 Both peptides were strong predictors of mortality and its co-morbidities, adding to the prognostic value of conventional risk factors.

-Sarja: Acta Universitatis Ouluensis.
-Series D, Medica (897)
+Series: Acta Universitatis Ouluensis.
+D, Medica

 ISSN-E: 1796-2234